EQ-5D: Value sets for EQ-5D health states

 When a person completes the EQ-5D questionnaire, the descriptive system produces a 5-digit health status profile that represents that person's level of reported problems on the five EQ-5D health dimensions.
-These profiles are usually referred to as ‘EQ-5D health states’.
+These profiles are usually referred to as 'EQ-5D health states'.
 As noted above, EQ-5D-3L describes 243 potential health states while the EQ-5D-5L describes 3125 potential health states.

 A numerical value can be attached to each EQ-5D health state to reflect how good or bad a health state is according to the preferences of the general population of a country/region.
-Health state values can also be referred to as EQ-5D ‘index values’ or ‘index scores’.
+Health state values can also be referred to as EQ-5D 'index values' or 'index scores'.
 The collection of index values for all possible EQ-5D states is called a value set.
 EQ-5D value sets are constructed at the national level, reflecting the belief that preferences for health can differ across populations.

 Valuation research aims to measure people's preferences with respect to health – in other words, how health is valued.
 This involves the participation of a representative sample of people from the general population in a standardised valuation experiment.
-In this experiment, participants are asked to value health by reviewing EQ-5D health states.
+In this experiment, participants are asked to value health by reviewing EQ-5D health states (see utility assessment).

 Because EQ-5D has values attached to its health states, it is widely used in the economic evaluation of health care interventions, where the convention is to measure health gains as value-weighted time using quality-adjusted life years (QALYs).
 The values can also inform other research, such as studies in the burden of illness.

 Various techniques can be used to assign a value to an EQ-5D state.
 The EuroQol Group has done extensive research on different methods of valuing EQ-5D health states (see the historical review below).
 Most EQ-5D value sets are based on the time trade-off (TTO) approach, used either alone or in combination with discrete choice experiments (DCE).
 EQ-5D-3L value sets using TTO are available for over 30 countries or regions.
 EQ-5D-5L value sets using TTO (+ DCE) are available for many countries, and valuation studies are ongoing in further countries.